ZviRosenfeld/GeneticAlgorithmEngine/README.md

     }
 ```

-You can find a sample PopulationGenerator [here](/NumberVector/NumberVectorPopulationGenerator.cs).
+You can find some sample PopulationGenerators [here](/GeneticAlgorithm/Components/PopulationGenerators).

 ## Creating an Instance of GeneticSearchEngine